Rottweiler/OSBuddy/README.md

 # OSBuddy
-OSBuddy API access library with new features for C# or Visual Basic .NET
+OSBuddy API written in C# .NET to pull and analyze items and Grand Exchange data from RuneScape.
+Includes features that will help display the data in a fashionable manner.
+Usable with most .NET languages.

 ## Example usage
 ```csharp